-The Virtex-II Pro / Virtex-II Pro X LVPECL transmitter requires the termination shown in Figure 3-127, which illustrates an LVPECL transmitter on a board with 50Ω transmission lines.
-Table 3-60 lists primitives that correspond to the LVPECL drivers.
+The Virtex-II LVPECL transmitter requires the termination shown in Figure 3-130, which illustrates a Virtex-II LVPECL transmitter on a board with 50Ω transmission lines.
+Table 3-61 lists primitives that correspond to the Virtex-II LVPECL drivers.

-Figure 3-127: LVPECL Transmitter Termination
+Figure 3-130: LVPECL Transmitter Termination

-Bitstream Encryption
+Using Bitstream Encryption

-Virtex-II Pro / Virtex-II Pro X devices have an on-chip decryptor that can be enabled to make the configuration bitstream (and thus the whole logic design) secure.
-The user can encrypt the bitstream in the Xilinx software, and the FPGA then performs the reverse operation, decrypting the incoming bitstream, and internally recreating the intended configuration.
+Virtex-II devices have an on-chip decryptor that can be enabled to make the configuration bitstream (and thus the whole logic design) secure.
+The user can encrypt the bitstream in the Xilinx software, and the Virtex-II chip then performs the reverse operation, decrypting the incoming bitstream, and internally recreating the intended configuration.

 This method provides a very high degree of design security.
 Without knowledge of the encryption/decryption key or keys, potential pirates cannot use the externally intercepted bitstream to analyze, or even to clone the design.
-System manufacturers can be sure that their Virtex-II Pro / Virtex-II Pro X implemented designs cannot be copied and reverse engineered.
+System manufacturers can be sure that their Virtex-II implemented designs cannot be copied and reverse engineered.

-The Virtex-II Pro / Virtex-II Pro X devices store the internal decryption keys in a few hundred bits of dedicated RAM, backed up by a small externally connected battery.
+The Virtex-II devices store the internal decryption keys in a few hundred bits of dedicated RAM, backed up by a small externally connected battery.
 At <100 nA load, the endurance of the battery is only limited by its shelf life.
-Refer to Appendix C, "Choosing the Battery for V{BATT} " for suggestions on choosing a backup battery.
+Refer to Appendix C: Choosing the Battery for VBATT for suggestions on choosing a backup battery.

 The method used to encrypt the data is Data Encryption Standard (DES).
 This is an official standard supported by the National Institute of Standards and Technology (NIST) and the U. S. Department of Commerce.
 DES is a symmetric encryption standard that utilizes a 56-bit key.
 Because of the increased sophistication and speed of today's computing hardware, single DES is no longer considered to be secure.
 However, the Triple Data Encryption Algorithm (TDEA), otherwise known as triple DES, is authorized for use by U. S. federal organizations to protect sensitive data and is used by many financial institutions to protect their transactions.
 Triple DES has yet to be cracked.
-Both DES and triple DES are available in Virtex-II Pro / Virtex-II Pro X devices.
+Both DES and triple DES are available in Virtex-II devices.